What is a server room?

 - Strict visitor policy with continuous monitoring.

-A comprehensive server room security checklist should also include emergency planning action plan for immediate, automated response procedures.
+Final considerations: a comprehensive server room security checklist should also include emergency planning action plan for immediate, automated response procedures and modern security systems can help with setting such actions.